Last Hero in China

-Last Hero in China is a 1993 Hong Kong martial arts film written and directed by Wong Jing.
-It is a derivative of the Once Upon a Time in China film series, and unlike other imitations, it can be considered a spin-off or parody to some extent.
-It was released after the first three films in the Once Upon a Time in China franchise.
-The film starred Jet Li as Chinese martial arts master and folk hero of Cantonese ethnicity, Wong Fei-hung and the action choreography was done by Yuen Woo-ping.
+Last Hero in China (Wong Fei-Hung: Iron Rooster vs. Centipede (黃飛鴻之鐵雞鬥蜈蚣)) is a 1993 Hong Kong martial arts film written and directed by Wong Jing.
+It is a derivative of the Once Upon a Time in China film series, and unlike other imitations, it can be considered an unofficial spin-off or parody to some extent.
+It stars Jet Li as Wong Fei-hung, reprising his role from the first three China films, with martial arts choreography by Yuen Woo-ping, who worked on the second film, along with series composer James Wong Jim.
+It was also distributed by Golden Harvest, which distributed the China films.

 However Last Hero in China differs greatly in tone from the Once Upon a Time in China films as it contains stronger elements of violence and broader, more slapstick, comedy.
 The film contains some Easter eggs, such as a Lifebuoy poster in the 19th century, a staff of the Monkey King, a guandao and Ne Zha's Universe Ring.